Catanzaro: Transportation

 Catanzaro is served by the SS106 Jonica ("Ionian") state road which connects it to the A2 motorway.

 In the city centre is a line with three stations.
 A metropolitan service (with c.
 1,600,000 users per year, with 20 trains working) is provided by Ferrovie della Calabria, with a total of 11 railway stations in the city, plus others in 12 comuni of the hinterland.
 The rest of the public transportation system is based on 49 bus lines of AMC (Azienda per la Mobilità Catanzaro).
 The city has two main railway stations: Catanzaro and Catanzaro Lido.

+In 2026, Metropolitano di Catanzaro started operating on the narrow-gauge (950 mm) former Catanzaro Lido-Cosenza railway, connecting the historic city centre to the coastal Catanzaro Lido.
+Another section, connecting Catanzaro-Sala to the railway station at Catanzaro Germaneto is under construction.

 The nearest airport is Lamezia Terme International Airport, located 35 km west of Catanzaro.

 Sports

 Serie B club U.S. Catanzaro 1929 represents the city of Catanzaro in association football.
 They play their home fixtures at the Stadio Nicola Ceravolo.